kaijan/Quickly-Deploy-Your-Application-through-Cloudformation/README.md

 2.2.
 Search in the template for the string **SecurityGroupIngress**.
 Find the entire value of the below command:

     IpProtocol: tcp
     FromPort: '22'
     ToPort: '22'
     CidrIp: !Ref 'SSHLocation'

 2.3.
 Copy the following text to replace above command in your template:

     IpProtocol: tcp
     FromPort: '80'
     ToPort: '80'
     CidrIp: 0.0.0.0/0

 2.4.
-Save the template as text file.
+Save the template as the text file.

 ### Update Your Existing Stack